moody/Waffle/README.md

 -- Returns true if this node's tree has changed since its last Layout() call. local isDirty = component:IsDirty()

+-- Marks this node's tree dirty, so the next Layout() runs even though no field changed.
+-- For a node whose content changed, such as text sized by onMeasure. component:MarkDirty()

 -- Setters and Getters